kyultrn/Tripager/journals/mischa_goodman.md

 Today we finished authentication and got a bunch of routes working.
 We also created a table for trips.
 By the end of the day: get one trip, get list of trips were both working.
 Today we also created a new branch and verified that it was working.
 The project is going well and we are working as a team.

 ### Thurs, Feb 16 2023
+Today we got a lot done.
+We changed our API routes to be restful by adding /api/ in front of them.
+We also were able to complete the entire events.py queries and routes.
+We struggled with figuring out whether or not we would need to track events by both id AND trip_id or if just using the id would link the event to the trip.
+I contributed mostly to the delete function as the main programmer.
+We experimented with how to add start_time and end_time --- as time or strings in our tables and found it tricky to figure out using the browser fastAPI route what was the correct way to do it.
+Our back end is almost officially done!!
+All we have left to do is make the calls to the Yelp API.

 ### Fri, Feb 17 2023